pingcap/docs-cn/v2.1/reference/configuration/tidb-server/configuration.md

 - The log file
 - Default: ""
-- If this flag is not set, logs are output to "stderr".
-If this flag is set, logs are output to the corresponding file, which is automatically rotated in the early morning every day, and the previous file is renamed as a backup.
+- If this option is not set, logs are output to "stderr".
+If this option is set, logs are output to the corresponding file, which is automatically rotated in the early morning every day, and the previous file is renamed as a backup.

 ## `--log-slow-query`

 - The directory for the slow query log
 - Default: ""
-- If this flag is not set, logs are written to the file specified by `--log-file` by default.
+- If this option is not set, logs are written to the file specified by `--log-file` by default.

 ## `--metrics-addr`